thelowesttype/thelowesttype.github.io/content/blog/multi-robo/index.md

 <br>

 ## Defining the Problem Statement
-The following was how the arena given to us looked like.
+The following was how the arena on which testing was done looked like.
 The black regions are obstacles and the small notches made at (1,5) and (1,10) are the starting positions.
 The white area is where the robots can move around.
 The goals (9 in total) are given in the middle of map as a group of 4 black boxes.
 <br>
 <div style="text-align: center;">
     <figure>